-We operate a Financial Contributions Policy under our District Plan.
+We operate a Financial Contributions Policy under our District Plan, Part B: Section 7.
+This applies specifically to Parks and Reserves for residential developments.

 Financial contributions are separate from, and may be charged in addition to, development contributions under the Local Government Act 2002.
 However, they cannot be charged against the same development for the same purpose.
 This avoids so called 'double dipping'.